Standard Pallet Sizes and Dimensions Chart

 How high can you safely stack a standard pallet for LTL shipping?

 For standard Less-Than-Truckload transit, the general rule of thumb is a maximum stack height of 60 to 72 inches for a single-pallet configuration.
-Keeping stack heights within this range ensures trailer stability over the road and prevents regional carriers from rejecting your freight at the terminal dock.
+Keeping stack heights within this range helps ensure trailer stability on the road and prevents regional carriers from rejecting your freight at the terminal dock.